-Next, the compilers are introduced.
-You will get an overview of the basic settings needed for a project setup, including an overview of the techniques that enable applications to take full advantage of the 78K microcontroller.
+Next, the compiler is introduced.
+You will get an overview of the basic settings needed for a project setup, including an overview of the techniques that enable applications to take full advantage of the M16C/R8C Series of CPU cores.
 In the following chapters, these techniques are studied in more detail.